 How to build a happy team

 Happy teams are the foundation of a productive and high performing public service.
-Yet significant numbers of public servants are taking time off for mental health reasons (nearly half of the UK’s public sector), and the WHO estimates that $1 trillion in productivity is lost every year due to mental health issues in the workplace.
+Yet significant numbers of public servants have taken time off for mental health reasons (nearly half of the UK’s public sector), and the WHO estimates that $1 trillion in productivity is lost every year due to mental health issues in the workplace.

-Hear how our expert panellists have successfully changed internal culture to improve mental health, how you can be part of and build a happy team, and what comes within your responsibility as a colleague.
-There will also be an opportunity to ask questions and hear from other public servants.
+That’s why Apolitical hosted a workshop on how to build a happy team.
+Participants learned how internal cultures have successfully changed to improve mental health, how they themselves can be part of and build a happy team, and what comes within their responsibility as a colleague.
+The discussion featured Poppy Jaman OBE and Debra Lerner.